 - Published: Friday, 11 October 2013 15:58

-- Written by G. S. Strange
+- Written by G. S. Smith

 Not a real person!
 The “Betty Crocker” name was presented to the world in 1921 by the advertising executives at Gold Medal flour.
 It was thought by the team that the name “Betty”, was the most friendly of all of the names considered.
 “Crocker” originated from William G. Crocker, a Gold Medal executive who had retired only months before the introduction of “Betty Crocker”.
 The famous Betty Crocker signature was written by an unnamed female employee of Gold Medal.